-Last week I read an MSNBC.com article titled How to meet and marry a billionaire, which was based on a Money Magazine article.
+Several years ago, I read an MSNBC.com article titled How to meet and marry a billionaire, which was based on a Money Magazine article.
+(The article is no longer available on the web, but as you can see, the tips are timeless!).
 You read that correctly – a “How-to-Guide” for marrying into money.
 Big money.
 This is a 3 page article about what it takes to get noticed and ultimately married to a billionaire.

 Here is the how-to-guide:

 You will first need to identify the billionaires in your area (or their relatives) and learn their marital status.
 Then you’ll have to study their businesses, hangouts, pets, favorite philanthropies, artists, music and vacation spots.
 (Google is a gold digger’s best friend.)

 One cautionary note: Before you start making repeated visits to your target’s golf club or home, remember that stalking is a crime in all 50 states and Washington, D.C.
 You don’t want to end up on the wrong end of a lawsuit!